 Use non-verbal communication.
 Give a stern or firm look for minor incidents.

 Allow time for your child to play alone.
 Independent play allows him or her to choose and direct the activity, and helps build confidence.

-Never use spanking or any other physical punishment.
-Spanking is never an effective form of discipline.
+Never use spanking or physical punishment.
+Spanking is not an effective form of discipline.